Integration with Git

 CONFLICTING_CHANGES, THEIR_CHANGES and ALL_CHANGES

-The result types: CONFLICTING_CHANGES, THEIR_CHANGES and ALL_CHANGES are three to two merge results.
+The result types: CONFLICTING_CHANGES, THEIR_CHANGES and ALL_CHANGES are all three to two merge results.
 For more details, please visit Three to Two Way Merge Use Cases Guide.

 These results also have deltaxml markup only at the change but

 deltaxml:deltaV2 attributes appear throughout xml hierarchy.
 Users should remove these attributes manually.
 Alternatively, try The Simplified DITA Merge Format which is easier for manual change resolution.